-Despite a profoundly negative context – one characterised by widespread fear and violence; forced displacement and famine – we have made extraordinary progress in increasing enrolment in both primary and secondary schools.
+Despite this profoundly negative context, there has been extraordinary progress in increasing school enrolment.
 Short-term projects, which tend to be the norm in conflict-affected areas, do not easily capture long term trends.
 But the Girls Education South Sudan project is exceptional because of the way it has been sustained for 4 years – and that means we can demonstrate the impact of our work over time.

 The evidence is clear and consistent – across all the states where we are working, school enrolments have increased.
 Despite the ongoing violence, enrolments have increased by almost 140,000 pupils between 2015 -2017.
 That is an increase of more than 50% over the 2015 baseline figure.
 There are now more girls and boys attending school in the states where WTI works than at any time.
 This would be considered a success story at any time, but given these states have been wracked by civil war this growth in enrolment is a remarkable achievement .